 In the third year, UMed students participate in all required clerkships and are assigned to specific placements based on availability.
 They come together throughout the academic year to discuss cross-cultural clinical and other issues they encounter and reflect upon various approaches used at their individual assignment.
-In addition, UMed students are required to complete online modules surrounding cultural competency and communication skills.
+In addition, UMed students are required to complete online modules surrounding policy and advocacy.

-Senior UMed students complete the community rotation and are also encouraged to design electives to delve more deeply into cultural issues that impact medical care, or take advantage of opportunities for clinical work outside the US.
-UMed students also complete an online module discussing leadership in healthcare.
+Fourth year UMed students complete the community rotation and are also encouraged to design electives to delve more deeply into cultural issues that impact medical care.
+UMed students also participate in a week-long Policy and Advocacy Forum.